-How To TWP Guide to Staining a Deck
+How To TWP Guide to Staining a Deck in 2019

 Prolonging the life of a deck is not difficult if you know enough about deck care and regular maintenance.
 Every year or two most decks need to be cleaned and recoated with deck stain.
 This will not only enhance the natural beauty of the wood but will create a barrier of protection from Mother Nature.
 Once a deck has been prepped (See article: The TWP Guide to Prepping a Deck) it is then ready for a coat of TWP stain.
 This guide will help you along in getting a professional like finish.

 True with any project using the right tools is going to make the task that much easier.
 Brushes are great for cutting in along edges and fitting into tight areas.
 Other stain applicators like an 18” stain pad or mop will help you to stain more area at a time and be up to 50% faster.
 A quality sprayer with different nozzle options will ensure the perfect spray pattern for great coverage.
 An airless sprayer can also be used to apply the stain.
 Follow these methods of application with back brushing to get a nice even finish.
 Do not forget other things like mineral spirits for clean up, a spray shield, gloves, safety glasses and canvas tarps for protecting plants and grass from overspray.

 Be sure to read the application instructions on the label.
 TWP can be applied in 1-2 coats depending on your wood’s porosity.
 Typically older wood will require 2 “wet on wet” coats while newer smoother wood will require only 1 coat.